lemoi/aobot/README.md

 # Aobot
-A development proxy tool like Charles but more powerful.
+A development proxy tool like Charles but more powerful

-Install: `npm install -g aobot`
+Install: `npm install -g byted-aobot --registry http://npm.byted.org`

 note: if it failed, try to use **sudo**.